 When to Call the Doctor

 Parents should consider treatment if their child is still wetting the bed between ages 6 and 7, according to the National Enuresis Society -- or sooner if the child seems troubled by bedwetting.
-In addition, no matter the age, if you notice other symptoms, such as if your child has the urge to urinate more often or has a burning sensation when they pee, get medical care right away.
+In addition, no matter the age, if you notice other symptoms, such as if your child has the urge to pee more often or has a burning sensation when they pee, see a doctor right away.